NOVEMBER 7, 2023, GENERAL ELECTION

-October 16: Last day to register or change voter information for the November 8th Election
+Feb.
+12: Last day to register or change voting information before the March 5th, 2024, Presidential Primary

-October 27: Last day to request a mailed absentee ballot.
+Feb 23: Last day to request a mailed absentee ballot

 ABSENTEE VOTING